octo-technology-downunder/git-command-line-lab/README.md

 #### About Merge

+`git merge <branch>`

 Merge is non-destructive (does not modify history), but involves creating extra commits.

 * Creates a new commit for *every* merge which ties together the changes from both branches
 * It's non destructive, meaning that existing branches are not changed
-* If you are working on a feature and need to incorporate changes from master into your branch, you will have to merge master into your branch resulting in additional commits as a result of the merges
+* If you are working on a feature and need to incorporate changes from master into your branch, you will have to merge master into your branch resulting in additional commits as a result of the merges `git pull`

 #### About Rebase

+`git rebase <branch>`

 Rebase is destructive (modifies history), but can result in a linear history.